Buttigieg edges out Biden among Democrats in New Hampshire poll - NewsBreak

 ( The Hill ) – Transportation Secretary Pete Buttigieg received slightly more support compared to President Biden among likely 2024 New Hampshire Democratic primary voters when asked their first choice for president, according to a new poll released Tuesday.

-Biden received 16%, followed by Sen. Elizabeth Warren (D-Mass.) and California Gov. Gavin Newsom (D), who each came in at 10%.
-A handful of other Democrats in addition Sen. Bernie Sanders (I-Vt.) received less than 10%.
+Biden received 16 percent, followed by Sen. Elizabeth Warren (D-Mass.) and California Gov. Gavin Newsom (D), who each came in at 10 percent.
+A handful of other Democrats in addition Sen. Bernie Sanders (I-Vt.) received less than 10 percent.

 The margin of error for among the Democrats polled specifically is plus or minus 4.7 points, meaning Buttigieg and Biden are statistically tied among voters.

 But the polling further demonstrates that Democrats are not wedded to the idea of choosing Biden as their nominee in the next presidential cycle.
-The White House has said Biden intends to run in 2024, though Buttigieg has not made any announcements on it.
+The White House has said Biden intends to run in 2024, though Buttigieg has not made any announcements on it.‘Night of terror’: Women raped, groped after Indiana jailer sold access to their housing for $1,000, lawsuits claim

-When respondents were asked about their second choice for their 2024 presidential candidate, Sen. Cory Booker (D-N.J.) received the most support at 14%, followed by Buttigieg at 13%.
+When respondents were asked about their second choice for their 2024 presidential candidate, Sen. Cory Booker (D-N.J.) received the most support at 14 percent, followed by Buttigieg at 13 percent.

-In comparison, only 2% of respondents chose Biden as their second choice.
+In comparison, only 2 percent of respondents chose Biden as their second choice.

 The poll also found that, compared to data collected in June, fewer Democrats want the president to seek another term in 2024.
-While 54% of Democrats said in June they wanted Biden to make another bid, that dropped to 31% in this latest poll.
+While 54 percent of Democrats said in June they wanted Biden to make another bid, that dropped to 31 percent in this latest poll.

 The UNH Survey Center Granite Poll was conducted between July 21 and July 25 with 1,043 people surveyed.
-The margin of error among all respondents is plus or minus three percentage points.
+The margin of error among all respondents is plus or minus 3 percentage points.

 Among the 430 likely 2024 Democratic primary voters surveyed specifically, the margin of error is plus or minus 4.7 percentage points.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.